privacy777/dna/README.md

 # DNA

 A python library that allow users to build simple checkers.
 Allowing beginners and other users to make simple & efficient checkers in less than a 100 lines !
+Because it handles all the boring things like opening combo & proxy files, init the checker name etc... to mainly focus on the main code.

+This allow users to not get overwhelmed by "junk" code and mainly focus on their request section, allowing them to gain time and productivity.

+Keep in mind that i'm the sole (at the moment) programmer on this project, i'm planning on constantly updating the library until i'm satisfied.
+Feel free to commit changes to the code and submit them.
+This code is collaborative !